 D'Youville and its staff strive to improve student services and welcome input regarding our policies and procedures.
 All student concerns or complaints should be written and directed to the appropriate departmental or division office.
-If said response does not adequately address a student's concerns, the complainant is encouraged to contact the Office of the Vice President for Academic Affairs for academic concerns or the Vice President for Student Affairs.
+If said response does not adequately address a student's concerns, the complainant is encouraged to contact the Office of the Vice President for Academic Affairs for academic concerns or the Vice President for Student Affairs for all other areas.